Reviewing Blue Whale Acquisition Corp I (BWC) and Its Competitors

-Blue Whale Acquisition Corp I (NASDAQ:BWC – Free Report) is one of 683 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
-We will compare Blue Whale Acquisition Corp I to related businesses based on the strength of its dividends, institutional ownership, profitability, earnings, risk, valuation and analyst recommendations.
+Blue Whale Acquisition Corp I (NASDAQ:BWC – Get Free Report) is one of 674 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
+We will compare Blue Whale Acquisition Corp I to related businesses based on the strength of its valuation, earnings, risk, analyst recommendations, dividends, profitability and institutional ownership.

-59.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-1.1% of Blue Whale Acquisition Corp I shares are held by company insiders.
-Comparatively, 19.6% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+Blue Whale Acquisition Corp I has a beta of 0.05, meaning that its share price is 95% less volatile than the S&P 500.
+Comparatively, Blue Whale Acquisition Corp I’s competitors have a beta of 0.02, meaning that their average share price is 98% less volatile than the S&P 500.

 Profitability